Adapting your home: Access into and around your home

 • Automatic power assisted door opening systems

-• Door entry intercom systems
+• Door entry intercom system

 • Getting through the front door